-MUS 1510 - Class Lessons in Voice I I Credit

-MUS 1520 - Class Lessons in Voice II

-MUS 1530 - Class Lessons in Voice III

-Group instruction in basic techniques of breath control, tone production, diction, phrasing and interpretation using simple song repertoire, with suggested

-songs suitable for solos.
+MUS 1510 - Class Lessons in Voice I 1 Credit MUS 1520 - Class Lessons in Voice II 1 Credit MUS 1530 - Class Lessons in Voice III 1 Credit Group instruction in basic techniques of breath control, tone pro oduction, diction, phrasing and interpretation using simple song repertoire, w ith suggested songs suitable for solos.
 A study of the vocal instrument and stage presence will be included.
 Meets twice weekly.
 Daily practice required.
-Not for the student

-be included.
-Meets twice weekly.
-Daily practice required.
-Not for the student
+Not for or the student whose major is voice tice required.

-whose major is voice.
+" Hobe Hajor is voice.

-MUS 1610 - Class Piano I 1 Credit
+MUS 1610 - Class Piano I it

-MUS 1620 - Class Piano II
+MUS 1620 - Class Piano II it

-MUS 1630 - Class Piano III
+MUS 1630 - Class Piano III it

-Group instruction in basic keyboard technique for students with no prior training in piano.
+Group instruction in basic keyboard technique for students with no prior train 1ing in piano.
 Electronic pianos will be used.
 Meets twice per week.
-Daily practice

-ing in piano.
-Electronic pianos will be used.
-Meets twice per week.
-Daily practice
+Daily practice of the pianos will be used.
+2-

-required.